onlyNexusHere/sam/README.md

     self.sam.debug: Boolean
         If you want to print something only in debugging mode, then chcek this boolean.

+    self.sam.request_quit()
+        use this to request that the full program quit.

     self.name: String
         This is the name of the module for debugging purposes.